hubert3/chrome-passwords-mac/README.md

 Forked from https://github.com/mooredh/chrome-passwords-mac

-This python script decrypts and prints the website passwords saved by Chrome on Mac
+This python script decrypts and prints the website passwords saved by Chrome on Mac.

-It can also update all passwords matching a certain base password to a new password in the Chrome DB.
+It can also update all passwords matching a certain base password to a new password in the Chrome password DB.

 Working as of 2021-03-19 with:

-Mac OS Big Sur 11.2.3
+* Mac OS Big Sur 11.2.3

-Chrome 89.0.4389.90 (Official Build) (x86_64)
+* Chrome 89.0.4389.90 (Official Build) (x86_64)

-Python 3.9.2 (installed from homebrew)
+* Python 3.9.2 (installed from homebrew)

 Instructions
 ------------